xformerfhs/MatrixTranspose/README.md

 #### Buttons

-Clicking the green `GO` button starts the selected operation.
+Clicking the green `Go!` button starts the selected operation.

 Clicking the red `Exit` button exits the program.